Skip to main content

 2022-23 Annual Performance targets:

-1. Student performance on CMAS/PSAT/SAT ELA will increase to additional 5% meeting or exceeding compared to 2019 pre-COVID level,
+1. Student performance on CMAS/PSAT/SAT ELA will increase to an additional 5% meeting or exceeding compared to 2019 pre-COVID level,

-2. Student performance on CMAS/PSAT/SAT Math will increase to additional 5% meeting or exceeding compared to 2019 pre-COVID level,
+2. Student performance on CMAS/PSAT/SAT Math will increase to an additional 5% meeting or exceeding compared to 2019 pre-COVID level,

 3. Achievement Gap in ELA for minority, and FRL subgroups will decrease to 20 points in MSS.
 Achievement Gap in ELA for English Learner and IEP subgroups decrease to 30 points in MSS,

-4. Behavior Incidents will decrease by 20% at grades K-6 from 2021-2022 to 2022-2023 and
+4. Behavior Incidents will decrease by 20% in grades K-6 from 2021-2022 to 2022-2023 and

 5. Students will show a 15% increase in feeling safe and supported as measured by the Healthy Kids Colorado Survey.